-Pound for pound king Canelo Alvarez is set to return to action in the fall after calling off plans to compete on Cinco de Mayo weekend in Las Vegas.
+Pound-for-pound king Canelo Alvarez is set to return in the fall after calling off plans to compete on Cinco de Mayo weekend in Las Vegas.

-The Mexican four-weight ruler, as WBN first reported, was due to face Billy Joe Saunders on May 2 at the T-Mobile Arena.
+As WBN first reported, the Mexican four-weight ruler was due to face Billy Joe Saunders on May 2 at the T-Mobile Arena.

-Due to coronavirus and the ongoing pandemic, the super-middleweight unification battle was postponed.
+Due to the coronavirus and the ongoing pandemic, the super-middleweight unification battle was postponed.

-World Boxing News exclusively revealed Saunders would be the opponent for Canelo back on January 21st.
+World Boxing News exclusively revealed that Saunders would be Canelo’s opponent back on January 21st.

 Now, with the return of boxing on the horizon, Canelo Alvarez is ready to reignite his encounter with Saunders, who holds possession of a binding contract.

 Trainer Eddy Reynoso has named Caleb Plant and David Benavidez as further options for Canelo’s return.
-Although this seems highly unlikely due to Saunders already agreeing on the deal.
+However, this seems highly unlikely due to Saunders already agreeing on the deal.